a-padilla/Oracle-And-Scribe/README.md

   1. Install the VSCode extension PlatformIO to build code for and upload code to an ESP32 dev board.
   2. Make a PlatformIO project and upload main.cpp and scribe.cpp to the src folder of the project; upload scribe.h to the include folder.
   3. Build the project.
-  4. Set up breadboard with the buttons detailed in the Prototype Document linked above and pin numbers specified in Scribe.h.
+  4. Set up breadboard with the hardware detailed in the Prototype Document linked above and pin numbers specified in Scribe.h.
   5. Upload the project to the ESP32 dev board.